googlearchive/test_runner.dart/README.md

 `--pub-bin`: Path to the Pub executable.
 If omitted "pub" from env is used.

-`--dart2js`: Path to the dart2js executable.
+`--dart2js-bin`: Path to the dart2js executable.
 If omitted "dart2js" from env is used.

 `--skip-browser-tests`: Skips all browser tests.
 Useful when browser binaries like content_shell are not available.

+`--max-processes`: Maximum number of processes that will run in parallel. (defaults to "4")

 `-c` or `--color`: Prints the output in color in a shell.